Frequently Asked Questions

 As close to your electrical/utility/plumbing room as possible.
 To keep the cost of digging the trench from the well to your home to a minimum.
 There are some setbacks such as the location of your septic, underground hydro, and overhead hydro.
 We need to be able to it a 36ft, approximately 30-ton drill rig into your property with a high range of 40ft. (sometimes a small temporary service driveway may be needed for the two trucks we have to build your well) sometimes snowplow operators cannot see the well and damage can be done to the plow and well.
 All these factors can make drilling a well difficult but a free site visit from an experienced driller and salesperson can make these decisions very helpful.
 To book a free site visit, fill out the contact form (https://www.haliburtonwelldrillers.com/contact-us) or call 705-306-9870.

-Can my well run out of water and if so, is there any warranty?
+Can my well run out of water?

 Does the steel casing ever rust out?
 Does the rust affect my water?